rafajos20/Individual_Self_Assessment/README.md

 # Summary project:
 ### ML Models: to predicted the winner of the championship we used 3 different machine learning models, the results show the team most likely to win.

-* Logistic Regression
+* Logistic Regression:

 Las Vegas Aces

-* Decision Tree
+* Decision Tree:

 Las Vegas Aces,Connecticut Sun

-* Random Forest
+* Random Forest:

 Connecticut Sun

 * Data was scrapped from https://www.basketball-reference.com/